tracking pixel tracking pixel

 These examples highlight how much ductwork, efficiency choices, and home size can shift the final price.

-Homeowners in Minnesota can lower installation costs with a few smart strategies.
+Homeowners in Minnesota can lower the cost to install a central air conditioner with a few smart strategies.

 • Choose the right size system: Oversizing or undersizing wastes money and reduces comfort.